 Level of risk in relation to UK taxation that we are prepared to accept

-We see compliance with tax legislation as key to managing our tax risk.
+The UK companies see compliance with tax legislation as key to managing our tax risk.
 The UK companies understand the importance of tax in the wider context of business decisions and have processes in place to ensure tax is considered as part of our decision-making process.

 The UK companies have relationships with professional advisers that allow them to seek expert advice on complex areas of tax.
-Our approach is to ensure we are compliant and understand our responsibilities with regards to tax, rather than looking for ways to aggressively avoid payment of tax.
+Their approach is to ensure they are compliant and understand their responsibilities with regards to tax, rather than looking for ways to aggressively avoid payment of tax.

 Approach to dealing with the UK tax authorities

 Our communication with HMRC is focused around timely tax compliance, for example meeting relevant filing and payment deadlines for taxes.
 We commit to:

-- Make fair, accurate and timely disclosure in correspondence and returns, and respond to queries and information requests in a timely fashion.
+- Making fair, accurate and timely disclosure in correspondence and returns, and responding to queries and information requests in a timely fashion.